DevGrow/devgrow.github.io/_posts/2010-10-18-appsumo-giveaway.markdown

 - zendesk
 ---

 This is the first of many giveaways to come on DevGrow, this week we're giving away **2 [AppSumo](http://appsumo.com/) User Love bundles** for total customer care.
-The giveaway contest starts today and the winners will be announced this Friday, so act fast if you want to enter!<!-- more -->
+The giveaway contest starts today and the winners will be announced this Friday, so act fast if you want to enter!